RossielCS/Online-shop-Web-page/README.md

-# Newsweek-Clone
+# Online Shop Web Page
  This is a HTML & CSS Capstone Project, wich is build is based on e-commerce.
  I followed the given [design](https://www.behance.net/gallery/24796463/ZATTIX), I changed the content and I used all the tools that I have learn so far as: HTML, CSS, Flexbox, Grid Layout, Bootstrap 4 and JavaScript.